PavanRangani/docs/docs/prd/contacts/whitelisted-ips.md

 ### Notes

 - IPv6 address in IP address field is not allowed currently intentionaly.
-- While updating security rule, we should not
+- Currently we are maintaining IP Uniqueness at mysql database level.